 Scott Patten: h-index, Total Citations, and Citation Map

 Scott Patten is a researcher affiliated with Professor Emeritus, University of Calgary, specializing in Psychiatric Epidemiology, Mood Disorders, Mental Health.
 Their work has been cited 198,225 times.
-This profile visualizes their global influence, highlighting strong citation networks in United States.
+This profile visualizes their global influence, spanning a global audience.

 Scott Patten's Citation Metrics